Context Parametrization with Compositional Adapters: Experiments

 \textit{\method consistently outperforms standard ICL}, which in our setup corresponds to using the teacher model directly, across all models and shot counts, while also exhibiting lower variance.
 We attribute this robustness to weak-to-strong (W2S) generalization \citep{dherin-etal-2022-neural,lang-etal-2024-theoretical}: the student begins with weak pseudo-labels from the teacher but progressively corrects them during training, extending reliability from easy, locally consistent regions to harder examples.

 Gains are most pronounced at higher shot counts ($k \in {12,16}$) under $3{\times}4$ and $4{\times}4$ composition settings, where \method consistently outperforms \wilda (11 out of 12 cases), despite the latter’s use of context-specific adapter fine-tuning.
 We hypothesize that this advantage arises from an implicit chunking--composition mechanism, where the model partitions demonstrations into manageable subsets.
 Each adapter encodes a partial context view, and their addition reconstructs the effect of all demonstrations.
 As a result, \method scales gracefully with the number of demonstrations: it leverages composition to maintain strong performance in long contexts, ultimately matching or exceeding specialized adapter fine-tuning while retaining efficiency and composability.
+A more detailed analysis of how block granularity affects compositional stability and scaling behavior is provided in Appendix~\ref{sec:comp_scaling}.